Release

 Volunteer training in RJ/RP

-Fifteen volunteers recently completed on-line training in RJ/RP with an independent training provider.
+The majority of volunteers have completed online training in RJ/RP with an independent training providers.

 Main source(s) of funding